shannonpeng/shannonpeng.com/app/content/projects/puzzled-chair.md

 ## Reflection

-I learned that design revisions are important and that woodworking is difficult, especially for the first time.
-But now I have a nice chair in my dorm room that I can say I designed and built myself. 😎
+I learned that design revisions are important and that woodworking is difficult, especially when you're doing it for first time.
+But now, I have a nice chair in my dorm room that I can say I designed and built myself!

 ## Final Chair